Kandy-IO/kandy-link-js-sdk-3.x/docs/kandy-doc.md

 })
 ```

-Returns **SdpHandlerFunction** The resulting SDP handler that will remove the codec.
+Returns **call.SdpHandlerFunction** The resulting SDP handler that will remove the codec.

 ## setDefaultDevices